Strategic skills sounds like they’re really hard to learn. Is being strategic only for senior executives and CEOs? No!

 It doesn’t matter what type of leader you are.
 You don’t even need to be in a leadership role.
 Everybody can be more strategic and use their time to focus on what really leads to improvement.

-Summit Leadership has a good definition of what a strategic leader looks like.
-Being a strategic leader has very little to do with being an Executive or creating complicated business strategies.
-In fact, some of the least strategic leaders I’ve worked with are often in senior positions.
+Being a strategic leader has very little to do with being an executive or creating complicated business strategies.
+In fact, some of the least strategic leaders I’ve worked with were in senior positions.

-Being more strategic isn’t hard, but it does need effort.
-Leaders who have good strategic skills show the following behaviours:
+Bringing more strategic thinking to your role isn’t hard, but it does require focus.
+Leaders who have strong strategic skills show the following behaviours: